 - Sometimes it is better to be kind than to be right.

-- People are much nicer when they’re happier, which says a lot about those who aren’t very nice to you.
+- People are much kinder when they’re happier, which says a lot about those who aren’t very kind to you.
 Sad, but true.

 - The real test always comes when you don’t get what you expect from people.
 Will you react in anger?
 Or will calmness be your superpower?